dpicken/6502-os/README.md

 # 6502-os

-An OS and applications for an [Eater](https://eater.net/6502) 6502 computer.
+An OS and applications for an [Eater](https://eater.net/6502) derived 6502 computer.

 ## Install tools